 typical of suburban Pittsburgh during those times.
 Nearby factories

-ballads and songs that would take part in the roots of the evolving Rock
+that would take part in the roots of the rapidly evolving Rock and Roll era.

 The Val-Aires quickly changed the name of the group and downsized from